The Disney Gallery: The Royal Suite

-New tenants
+INA and DLI

-The Insurance Company of North America (INA) took over the location after the Disney apartment was abandoned.
-They retained Emile Kuri to decorate the space to approximate the look of the Disney apartment.
+The Insurance Company of North America (INA), a sponsor inside the park, took over the New Orleans Square space after the Disney apartment was abandoned.
+They finished the space and retained Emile Kuri to decorate, approximating the look of the Disney apartment.
 INA renamed the apartment 21 Royal Street, after the apartment's numerical address.
 It served as a hospitality suite for INA employees and clients during their day at the park.

-INA moved out of the suite in 1974 and Disneyland International moved in, using the space as executive offices.
-DLI helped plan Tokyo Disneyland with the Oriental Land Company.
-There was even a large scale model of the park placed in one of the rooms so the Japanese executives could physically see the layout of their new park.
+INA moved out of the suite in 1974 and Disneyland International (DLI) moved in.
+DLI is the arm of Walt Disney Productions (now The Walt Disney Company) that helped plan Tokyo Disneyland with the Oriental Land Company, and the suite was being used as executive offices as well as planning spaces.
+There was even a large scale model of the park placed in one of the rooms so the OLC executives could physically see the layout of their new park.